-After much back and forth over our Bahamas trip and its eventual cancellation, we’re super excited to have Justin and Bryan join us aboard Misty for some fun in the sun in Miami and the Florida Keys!
+After much back and forth over our Bahamas trip and its eventual cancellation, we’re super excited to have Justin and Bryan join us aboard Misty for a revised version of some fun in the sun in Miami and the Florida Keys!
 Let the vacation re-set begin…we’re thrilled with our plans to share Florida cruising with our boys.

 Rob with Justin and Bryan at Haulover inlet

 We fetched them from the airport mid-afternoon on March 7th, and headed back to the boat for a relaxing afternoon, wandering around Haulover Park, past the inlet and along the beach, followed by a yummy dinner aboard Misty.
 We’ve said it before, but this park is lovely, and while this city marina is basic, we love the location across the street from the beach, and the dock hands (Alex!!) are great (office staff, not so much), and the facilities are clean and secure.
 There’s also a Publix and CVS just a bike ride away!